kletobias/p2022/_projects/cleaning-a-web-scraped-47-column-br-pandas-dataframe-br-part-3.md

 ```

 ## Date Listed & Date Unlisted Columns
-For the columns, that give information about when a listing was published and
+For the columns that give information about when a listing was published and
 unpublished on the rental platform the needed cleaning steps are identical.
 Therefore, not all steps are explicitly described for both columns.
 The values
 need to be converted to dtype datetime, so the entire column can be assigned